-A dance technique popular all over the world and a genre of Latino music with rich rhythms.
-We will present the basics as well as some tricks and complicated steps for more advanced dancers.
-Come even if you don’t have a partner.
+Dance technique popular all over the world and a genre of Latino music with rich rhythms.
+There will be basics for newbies and some tricks for those, who are more experienced, so that no one gets bored.
+You're welcome, unpaired, too.

-Diabolo – a skill toy originating from China from 2nd century BC, consists in moving “diabolically crazy” hourglass using two sticks joined with a cord.
+Diabolo – a skill toy originating from China known in the 2nd century BC, consists in moving “diabolically crazy” hourglass using two sticks joined with a cord.
 Seemingly small, inconspicuous, and yet has so many secrets.
-From basic level up.
+We come and we spin.

 Bartosz Krawczyk – lawyer and musician (double bass player), diabolo enthusiast, for many years leading workshops at SAF.